acuarica/mavends/README.md

-# MavenDS: The Maven Repository on a Silver Platter
+# MavenDS: An Analysis Framework for the Maven Repository

 ## Introduction

-the Maven Central Repository became the most used JVM repository.
-Because not only java code, but scala groovy go and each JVM language can deploy to maven.

 *MavenDS* is a dataset and analysis framework for the Maven Central Repository.
 *MavenDS* resembles a filesystem to hold every Maven Central artifact.
 In short, *Everything you wanted to know about the Maven Repository* is possible with *MavenDS*.

+the Maven Central Repository became the most used JVM repository.
+Because not only java code, but scala groovy go and each JVM language can deploy to maven.

 ## Getting Started